 Veganism in an Oppressive World, A Vegans-of-Color Community Project edited by Julia Feliz Brueck is a must read for anyone that wants to become an effective and consistent anti-oppression advocate on behalf of nonhuman animals.

-A portion of sales help support the vegan organization Food Empowerment Project.
+A portion of sales helped support the vegan organization Food Empowerment Project from 2017 to 2018.
+Sales will now help make volume two accessible to PoC communities.

 Also available in both paperback & eBook on Amazon, as well as Powell's Bookstores, Left Bank Books Collective, and via Calgary Vegan.